 The United Kingdom (UK) implemented a Value-Added Tax (VAT) scheme (resulting from its exit from the European Union) that went into effect January 1, 2021.
-This scheme makes every order into the UK, regardless of value, subject to VAT.
+This scheme makes every order into the UK subject to VAT, regardless of value.

-This tax scheme requires 20% value-added tax (VAT) to be collected at the point of sale on all low-value orders (less than 135 GBP) entering the UK.
+With this tax scheme the UK requires 20% value-added tax (VAT) to be collected at the point of sale on all low-value orders (less than 135 GBP) entering the UK.
 This means it is the retailer’s responsibility to do the following:

 - Collect VAT at checkout